-East Mainland Church Privacy Policy
+East Mainland Church Privacy Policy - up to end of September 2024 -

-This Privacy Policy covers the way in which the congregation of East Mainland Church, Orkney will use and disclose personal information that members, employees, volunteers, donors and other associates may provide us with.
+This Privacy Policy covers the way in which the congregation of East Mainland Church, Orkney, will use and disclose personal information that members, employees, volunteers, donors and other associates may provide us with.

 Personal information includes any information that identifies you personally, such as your name, address, email address or telephone number.

-The congregation recognises the importance of your privacy and personal information and we have therefore outlined below how the congregation collects, uses, discloses, and protects this information.
+The congregation recognises the importance of your privacy and personal information, and we have therefore outlined below how the congregation collects, uses, discloses, and protects this information.
 We are registered with the Information Commissioner through the umbrella registration of Orkney Presbytery and strive to comply fully with data protection law.

 How We Collect Information